TaKO8Ki/awesome-alternatives-in-rust/README.md

 # Awesome Rewrite It In Rust (RIIR)

-A curated list of replacements written in Rust for existing software.
+A curated list of replacements for existing software written in Rust.

 If you want to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).